AltropInc/alt/doc/script/Assignment.md

 ## Chained Assignment `a = b = expr`

-Chained assignments are used as a shortcut when you want to bind several variables to the same value.
+Chained assignments are used as a shortcut when you want to bind several variables to get a value together.
 ```altro
 a = b = expr;
 ```